MaastrichtU-IDS/doap-workshop/README.md

 ###  👨‍💻 APPLY YOUR KNOWLEDGE

 Please let us know which project will you select for this activity.
-As previously mentioned, you can select a IDS project from the iDS-Maastricht or your personal account.
+As previously mentioned, you can select an IDS project from the iDS-Maastricht or your personal account.
 The following scenarios shall clarify the next steps:

 **Scenario 1: Select from your personal Github/Gitlab repository**

-Add [here](https://github.com/MaastrichtU-IDS/projects/blob/main/EXTERNAL_REPOSITORIES.txt) your user  and project name (e.g. `user-name/project-name`).
+Add [here](https://docs.google.com/document/d/1XwIatooUNE6poEvmtq-DQNhKLmriaXvcS79GzteaGAg/edit?usp=sharing) your Github/Gitlab user and project name (e.g. `user-name/project-name`).

 **Scenario 2: Select from IDS Github repository**